 As Rossetti explains, the series is part of an ongoing project, launched last May, that came out of a desire to counteract the world’s need to control women’s bodies, behaviours, and identities.

 “This control is such a deep part of our culture that we hardly ever realize how cruel it is and how it restricts our personal choices,” Rossetti stated on her website.

 But Rossetti’s advocacy isn’t just exclusive to women, she explains.
 The same inequality can be seen in many minority groups.

 “I don’t believe it’s enough to discuss exclusively the issues that affect a specific group of women.
 We also need to talk about racism, homophobia, transphobia, classicism, xenophobia and ableism.
 The fight for equality and respect is very wide and should be inclusive.”

-Rossetti also stresses that her drawings aren’t specifically targeted towards women either.
-In fact, she openly invites men to identify with her message as well,
+Rossetti also stresses that her drawings aren’t specifically targeted toward women, either.
+In fact, she openly invites men to identify with her message as well:

 What are you thoughts on these illustrations?
 Share with us in the comment section below!

 Why are vaccines the greatest controversy of the 21st century?
 Because it affects so many people and because there are lies being covered up.